Why CPAP battery compatibility matters

 - Compatible batteries: 12V DC batteries, cigarette lighter adapter available

-Downsides: 10–15% energy loss from DC→AC→DC conversion, and the power station's fan may add noise.
+Downsides: 10-15% energy loss from DC-to-AC-to-DC conversion, and the power station's fan may add noise.
 But it works with every CPAP on the market.
+See our battery sizing guide to account for this loss, and our CPAP power consumption guide for exact wattage numbers by machine.

 Compatibility quick-reference table